 In this paper, we applied the proposed framework in constructing functional brain networks with 103 ROIs extracted from FDG-PET data.
 FDG-PET measures glucose metabolism, which is associated with neuronal activity [58].
-The interregional metabolic correlation between brain regions was used to reflect functional connectivity during the resting state [59], [60], [61].
-While the resting state fMRI records the blood oxygenation level dependent (BOLD) signal every 2 or 3 seconds, FDG-PET records the FDG uptake for 30 minutes after 20 minutes from the injection.
+The interregional metabolic correlation between brain regions was used to reflect functional connectivity during the resting state [59]-[61].
+While the resting state fMRI records the blood oxygenation level dependent (BOLD) signal every 2 or 3 s, FDG-PET records the FDG uptake for 30 min after 20 min from the injection.
 Thus, FDG-PET data at the resting state is more stationary and invariant to the noise compared to fMRI studies.